-- 11 The user shall inform the city prior to: - 12 (1) Sale or transfer of ownership of the business; or - 13 (2) Change in the trade name under which the business is operated; or - 14 (3) Change in the nature of the services provided that affect the potential to discharge sector control - 15 program pollutants; or - 16 (4) Remodeling of the facility that may result in an increase in flow or pollutant loading or that - otherwise requires the facility to submit plans or specifications for approval through a building or - zoning department, or any other formal approval process of a city, county, or other jurisdiction. - 19 (d) Inspections: - 20 (1) The city may conduct inspections of any facility with or without notice for the purpose of - 21 determining applicability and/or compliance with sector control program requirements. - 22 (2) If any inspection reveals noncompliance with any provision of a sector control program policy - 23 requirement, corrective action shall be required pursuant to the applicable sector control program - 24 policy. - 25 (3) Inspection results will be provided in writing OR ELECTRONICALLY SUBMITTED to the - 26 facility. - 27 (e) Closure: The city may require closure of plumbing, treatment devices, storage components, - 28 containments, or other such physical structures that are no longer required for their intended - 29 purpose.
-Closure may include the removal of equipment, the filling in of a void and/or - 30 cementing, capping, plugging, etc. Closure requirements shall be described for each sector - 31 control program in a respective policy. - 32 (f) Variance: A variance as to the requirements of any sector control program for existing facilities - may be granted by the city for good cause.
-The facility has the burden of proof of demonstrating

-- 1 through data and other information why a variance should be granted.
-In no case shall a variance - 2 result in violation of any requirement or effluent limit specified in this chapter.
-The granting of - 3 any variance shall be at the sole discretion of the city.
+The user shall inform the city prior to:

+(1) Sale or transfer of ownership of the business; or

+- (2) Change in the trade name under which the business is operated; or - (3) Change in the nature of the services provided that affect the potential to discharge sector control program pollutants; or - (4) Remodeling of the facility that may result in an increase in flow or pollutant loading or that otherwise requires the facility to submit plans or specifications for approval through a building or zoning department, or any other formal approval process of a city, county, or other jurisdiction. - (d) Inspections: - (1) The city may conduct inspections of any facility with or without notice for the purpose of determining applicability and/or compliance with sector control program requirements. - (2) If any inspection reveals noncompliance with any provision of a sector control program policy requirement, corrective action shall be required pursuant to the applicable sector control program policy. - (3) Inspection results will be provided in writing OR ELECTRONICALLY SUBMITTED to the facility. - (e) Closure: The city may require closure of plumbing, treatment devices, storage components, containments, or other such physical structures that are no longer required for their intended purpose.
+Closure may include the removal of equipment, the filling in of a void and/or cementing, capping, plugging, etc. Closure requirements shall be described for each sector control program in a respective policy. - (f) Variance: A variance as to the requirements of any sector control program for existing facilities may be granted by the city for good cause.
+The facility has the burden of proof of demonstrating through data and other information why a variance should be granted.
+In no case shall a variance result in violation of any requirement or effluent limit specified in this chapter.
+The granting of any variance shall be at the sole discretion of the city.

-- 5 If a variance is granted, the facility shall institute best management practices and other mitigation - 6 TO ACHIEVE COMPLIANCE WITH THIS CHAPTER AS DETERMINED BY THE CITY. - 7 (g) Enforcement And Compliance: - 8 (1) Enforcement of this regulation is governed by the express terms herein and the enforcement - 9 provisions of subsection (K) of this section. - 10 (2) The city has the right to reject acceptance of any waste which may be harmful to or cause - obstruction of the wastewater collection system, or which may cause or contribute to interference - or pass-through or violate any local limits adopted by the city. - 13 (3) Facility owners and lessees regulated under this section shall be jointly and severally - responsible for complying with the pretreatment standard and requirements established by these - 15 requirements. - 16 (4) Any extraordinary costs incurred by the city due to interference, damage, pass-through, or - maintenance necessary in the treatment and/or collection system shall be paid by the user to the - city.
-The direct costs of all labor, equipment and materials incurred in rectifying the interference - or damage, including reasonable attorney fees, shall be billed directly to the owner or the user by - 20 the city, and such costs shall become part of the total charges due and owing to the city and shall - 21 constitute a lien on the user until paid in full.
+If a variance is granted, the facility shall institute best management practices and other mitigation measures as outlined in the variance section of the applicable sector control program policy TO ACHIEVE COMPLIANCE WITH THIS CHAPTER AS DETERMINED BY THE CITY.

+- (g) Enforcement And Compliance: - (1) Enforcement of this regulation is governed by the express terms herein and the enforcement provisions of subsection (ᢣ) of this section. - (2) The city has the right to reject acceptance of any waste which may be harmful to or cause obstruction of the wastewater collection system, or which may cause or contribute to interference or pass-through or violate any local limits adopted by the city. - (3) Facility owners and lessees regulated under this section shall be jointly and severally responsible for complying with the pretreatment standard and requirements established by these requirements. - (4) Any extraordinary costs incurred by the city due to interference, damage, pass-through, or maintenance necessary in the treatment and/or collection system shall be paid by the user to the city.
+The direct costs of all labor, equipment and materials incurred in rectifying the interference or damage, including reasonable attorney fees, shall be billed directly to the owner or the user by the city, and such costs shall become part of the total charges due and owing to the city and shall constitute a lien on the user until paid in full.

-22 2.
-Program Descriptions:
+2. Program Descriptions: